 uses radiation to kill cancer cells and shrink tumors.
 Radiation is most often administered from a source outside the body.

 is the use of drugs to kill cancer cells.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.
-Chemotherapy is not considered curative for gallbladder cancer, but may relieve symptoms in some patients.
+Chemotherapy is not considered curative for gallbladder cancer, but may relieve symptoms in some.

 CMT is a term gaining popularity and meaning several treatments at once or in succession.
-Although no one has shown that chemotherapy and radiation therapy at the same time are better than radiation therapy alone in the treatment of gallbladder cancer, CMT is better with many other kinds of cancers.
+Although it has not been shown that chemo- and radiation therapy at the same time are better than radiation therapy alone in the treatment of gallbladder cancer, CMT is better with many other kinds of cancers.

 American Cancer Society